 As noted by the ISRP, the program has evolved in how it gathers, handles, and communicates information that is needed for the adaptive management of the program.
 During the Council's discussions and programmatic recommendations from its 2011 Research, Monitoring and Evaluation (RM&E) and Artificial Production category review process these needs were defined and an approach suggested (www.nwcouncil.org/fw/reviews/2010/rmeap).
 In that recommendation, the Council suggests how the region and Bonneville need to improve implementation of research and monitoring through the program.
-In response, Bonneville has proposed to Council and begun implementation of several efforts to address these needs including development of a new program habitat framework and supporting documents, improved reporting tools, refinement of approaches, and assessment of existing work to tighten up the information gathered and how these are used to inform management and policy decisions for the program and the FCRPS Biological Opinion.
-Some of these efforts are currently in the pilot phase, including including Integrated Status and Effectiveness Monitoring Program (ISEMP) and Columbia Habitat Monitoring Program (CHaMP) and Action Effectiveness Monitoring (AEM).
+In response, Bonneville has proposed to Council and begun implementation of several efforts to address these needs including development of a new program tributary habitat monitoring framework and supporting documents, improved reporting tools, refinement of approaches, and assessment of existing work to tighten up the information gathered and how these are used to inform management and policy decisions for the program and the FCRPS Biological Opinion.
+Some of these efforts are ongoing and others are in the pilot phase, including Integrated Status and Effectiveness Monitoring Program (CHaMP, Project #2011-006-00) and Action Effectiveness Monitoring (AEM).

 On January 10, 2013 the Council received a submittal that further addressed the above 2011 recommendation from Bonneville and NOAA Fisheries for ISRP review.
-Following the ISRP review, in June 2013, the Council provided specific recommendations for programmatic approaches, related to habitat status and trend and AEM.
+Following the ISRP review of this submittal in June 2013, the Council provided specific recommendations for programmatic approaches, related to habitat status and trend and AEM.
 The Council included recommendations that would address the ISRP request for more certainty about this programmatic approach and how the information will be made accessible to all that can benefit from this information.
 Specifics about these recommendations are in the Council's decision letter to Bonneville, and dated June 17, 2013.
 Below we excerpt some of the pertinent recommendations: